jiko/stopabadcure/_posts/2013-10-25-The-Civic-Council-Digs-Even-Deeper.md

 The Civic Council -- whose members are primarily the CEOs of the area's largest businesses and the managing partners of the most prestigious law firms -- has now invested $700,000 in the campaign.

 And still, not once, to the best of my knowledge, has a member of the Civic Council shown up to speak in favor of it.
 It's always people representing the Civic Council.
-Even Jackson County Executive Mike Sanders, who championed the idea of putting the proposal on the ballot, has abandoned the effort, at least publicly.
+Even Jackson County Executive **Mike Sanders**, who championed the idea of putting the proposal on the ballot, has abandoned the effort, at least publicly.

 Another contribution that was reported to the **Missouri Ethics Commission** today was $20,000 from the **St. Luke's Foundation**.
 That brings the total St. Luke's investment to a whopping $70,000 -- that is, $40,000 from **St. Luke's Health System** and $30,000 from the foundation.